Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

 with allocations in

-for $a=N-1$ and $\eta$ a univariate risk measure as in Assumption \ref{assume}.
-For the sake of simplicity we choose $\eta = \myE{}{\cdot}$ to be the expectation, but note that due to the monotonicity of the risk measure $\eta$ any choice would ultimately lead to a path-wise minimisation of
+for $c=N-1$, and $\eta$ a univariate risk measure as in Assumption \ref{assume}.
+For the sake of simplicity, we choose $\eta = \myE{}{\cdot}$ to be the expectation and $\Lambda$ the total payment shortfall from Example \ref{exa:lambda:totalpaymentshortfall}.\\

-We know that for each $N$ the theoretical minimal loss is equal to zero if we distribute the bailout $a= N-1$ optimally as explained above.
-To learn the optimal bailout strategy we consider the following neural network architectures and train them as described in Section \ref{chapter:comp_theory}.
+We know that, for each $N$, the theoretical minimal loss is zero if we distribute the bailout $c = N-1$ optimally, as explained above.
+To learn the optimal bailout strategy, we deploy a variation of Algorithm \ref{Algo:1} from Section \ref{chapter:comp_theory}, where: 1) we fix the bailout capital and ignore all steps of the probabilistic bisection search, and 2) we directly generate all $2N$ networks.
+In particular, in this example with finite sample space, there is no need to sample randomly from $(A,L)$.
+The models that we consider are the following neural network architectures.

-\paragraph{Models} \begin{itemize}[wide] \item \textbf{GNN:} The first model is a GNN consisting of two SAGEConv layers (\ref{def:SAGEConv}) of width 10 and sigmoid activation in between.
-The initial node features are equal to zero.
-This means all nodes start with identical representations and learning effective message passing is the only possibility for the model to get information about the network.
+\paragraph{Models} \begin{itemize}[wide] \item \textbf{None:} Here, we assume that there is no bailout capital to be distributed.
+This strategy illustrates the risk of the financial network without any intervention. \item \textbf{GNN:} This model is a GNN consisting of two SAGEConv layers (\ref{def:SAGEConv}) with a hidden layer width 10 and sigmoid activation in between.
+The initial node features are the external assets, which equal 1.
+This means all nodes start with identical representations, and learning effective message passing is the only possibility for the model to obtain information about the network.

-\item\textbf{FNN(L):} The second model is a vanilla feedforward neural network with two fully connected layers of width $N$ with sigmoid activation in between.
-Of course the assets are not informative, so to make it a fair comparison between the GNN and a feedforward neural network we provide the complete liability matrix as input (hence FNN(L)).
+\item\textbf{FNN(L):} This is a vanilla feedforward neural network with two fully connected layers of width $N$, with sigmoid activation in between.
+Of course, the identical assets alone are not informative input features.
+To make it a fair comparison between the GNN and a feedforward neural network, we provide the complete liability matrix as input (hence FNN(L)).
 This neural network theoretically has all information available to perfectly distribute the bailout capital.